-Legacy gifts can be made in several forms including bequests and planned gifts.
-Legacy gifts are critical especially important for Hartford Seminary as we seek to build endowment resources especially to provide scholarships for students and to strengthen support for teaching and research.
+Legacy gifts can be made in several forms including bequests and planned gifts and are especially important for Hartford Seminary as we seek to build endowment resources to provide scholarships for students and to strengthen support for teaching and research.

 Gifts That Cost You Nothing Over Your Lifetime

 There are several ways to support Hartford Seminary that will not affect you and your family during your lifetime.
-While making a bequest is the most common way to make a legacy gift, there options that are simple, straightforward and accomplish the same goal.
+We recommend speaking with a financial adviser and attorney on the best way for you to leave a legacy gift to Hartford Seminary

 Bequests (Gifts by Will or Living Trust)

 Planned Gifts, also known as life income gifts, are frequently an important source of retirement income.
 Gifts that pay life income have many benefits including dependable income for you and your family, current and future tax savings, and a means to make a generous gift to Hartford Seminary.
 As you are planning for retirement or the care of a loved one, life income gifts are a helpful way to meet both your personal and charitable giving goals.

 Depending on your situation, there are several different kinds of planned gifts that may meet your needs: